ihmeuw/vivarium_cluster_tools/docs/source/branch.rst

                         age_start: [10.0, 25.0, 45.0, 65.0]

 This will result in scenarios encompassing every combination of recruitment proportion and starting age.
 Specifically, it will result in 100 separate simulations per combination, one for each randomly sampled draw.
-This means there will be draws * proportions * starting_age simulations, or 1,600 in total.
+This means the total number of simulations is given by draws * proportions * starting age, or 1,600 altogether.

 Complex Configurations
 ^^^^^^^^^^^^^^^^^^^^^^